 UNSW can impose heavy penalties if you breach exam rules.
-You will have breached exam rules if you:

 Rules for exams